adainstarks/PioneerVFD/README.md

 `FULL` keeps the rich display treatment active.

 `ECO` is the lower-cost mode.
 It keeps the main OEL display usable while reducing surrounding visual work, side-panel updates, high-cost glow treatment, side VU behavior, and app-side decorative styling.
 The player still shows enough status to explain what it is doing.

-The CSS is split around a simple rule: Pioneer-owned UI can be rich; high-churn Spotify-owned UI has to stay cheap.
-The theme uses route attributes and RGB variables so the app-wide tinting can stay consistent without leaning on broad expensive selectors.

 ## Requirements